/ tool-comparisons / Railway vs Hetzner for Solo Developers

 Hetzner Overview

 I run production services on Hetzner and the value is hard to argue with.
-For the price of a Railway backend, you get an entire server that can run your frontend, backend, database, Redis, and a monitoring stack all at once.
+For less than the price of a Railway backend, you get an entire server that can run your frontend, backend, database, Redis, and a monitoring stack all at once.
 The catch is that you're setting everything up yourself.

 Hetzner is bare infrastructure.
 You get a Linux VM with an IP address.
 Everything else, from Docker to Nginx to SSL to deploy pipelines, is your responsibility.
 If you enjoy that kind of work, it's satisfying.
 If you don't, it's a time sink.